Here you can check costochondritis patients stories.

 Emily B, London, February 2017

-Marta and Sofia at Sayer Clinic cured my Costochondritis.
+Sayer Clinics cured my Costochondritis.

 I was in horrible pain in my sternum after a jogger ran hard into the side of my chest while I was standing quite still, innocently watching roller hockey in Hyde Park.
 For weeks afterwards my ribs hurt especially if I lifted anything, sat at a computer or twisted the wrong way.
-I had a sharp pain as if a knife was being stuck into my sternum.
+I had a sharp pain as if a knife was being stuck into my breastbone.